Why Community Service is Important

 Our community service program aims to develop tolerant, selfless individuals who understand others, appreciate their needs, and find community service work personally satisfying.
 As part of our curriculum, we require our students to engage in community service so they experience the joy of serving others.

 Community Service Requirement

 Each student must perform at least sixty hours of community service before graduation.
 At least half of these hours must be "contact hours," spent in direct contact with those benefiting from their service.

 How to Fulfill the Requirement

-Although there will be opportunities for boys to accumulate service hours while they are at Woodberry, their busy schedules limit their service project choices.
+Although there will be opportunities for boys to accumulate service hours while they are at Woodberry, a private school near Washington, D.C., their busy schedules limit their service project choices.
 They should plan to perform the majority of their service work at home during the summer break and/or breaks during the school year.
 Most students seem to derive more satisfaction from making one or two major contributions rather than attempting numerous smaller projects.

 Documenting Community Service